CDNYC-Public/CDNYC-Pipes/README.md

 # CDNYC-Pipes

+## Phase 1: Continuous Integration and Deployment of a Software Artifact

 ### Class Flow
-Sign up for Github
+1. Sign up for Github
-Join the Company (if you'd like push access)
+1. Join the Company (if you'd like push access)
-Divide into groups (Project Management, Front End, Back End, Documentation) Add your SSH keys
+1. Divide into groups (Project Management, Front End, Back End, Documentation)
+1. Add your SSH keys
-Choose a product
+1. Choose a product

 ## SaaS-based Continuous Integration and Deployment